sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 5) **The application could not log on to the server.
 The server process did not start.**

+6) **The application could not log on to the server "localhost:0".
+Integrated Windows authentication failed.**

 Here are examples of each of the above problems: